Dobby233Liu/DELTARUNE/MAP_EN.md

 128: Boss battle room
 129: Before FOUNTAIN OF DARKNESS
 130: FOUNTAIN OF DARKNESS
 131: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Normal doggo)
 132: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Ending with little sound)
 133: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Seam's shop)
 134: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Puzzle man's shop)
+135: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Can't be loaded)
+136: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Ending)
+137: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Ending)
+138: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Gameover)
+139: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Changes title to "THE DARK" a bit)
+140: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Ending without splash)
+141: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Black room)
+142: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Egg man's room)
-1337: Toby dog is sleeping, title changed to "DOGUTARUNE".
+143: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Black room)
-10000000000000: Toby dog is sleeping, title changed to "DOGUTARUNE".
+144: Toby dog is sleeping, title changed to "DOGUTARUNE".
+(Pink room)